W S Gippsland 28-day rainfall forecast

 Chance of rainfall somewhere within district

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, the south Pacific, the southeast Pacific, and South America.
-Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 May to 13 May, 14 May to 18 May, and 23 May to 27 May.
-Rain events originating in the tropics and moving south are possible about 24 May to 28 May.
-Over Western Australia the strongest cold fronts should occur about 1 May to 5 May, 14 May to 18 May, and 23 May to 27 May.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, Western Australia, New Zealand, the south Pacific, the southeast Pacific, and South America.
+Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 28 June to 2 July, 3 July to 7 July, and 13 July to 17 July.
+Rain events originating in the tropics and moving south are possible about 13 June to 17 June.
+Over Western Australia the strongest cold fronts should occur about 1 July to 5 July, 13 July to 17 July, and 17 July to 21 July.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.

 The future probability of rain in each district is estimated using output from the multi-model ensemble, combined with historical information about the difference between the model forecasts and observed rainfall.

 In this deterministic framework the skill of the forecast tends to decrease with time, however the forecasts are updated daily to provide the latest estimates of rainfall probability out to 28 days.